-Having enough saliva production is critical to keep your mouth clean and healthy; it helps wash the acids and plaque-causing bacteria from your mouth.
-But, when you drink alcohol, it slows down your saliva production, which can cause dehydration, leading to plaque buildup.
+Sufficient saliva production is crucial for maintaining good oral health due to several protective and restorative functions.
+Constant saliva production washes away acids and cavity-causing bacteria from the mouth.
+But when you consume alcohol, it slows down your saliva production, which can cause dry mouth, leading to bacterial and plaque buildup.

 Effects Of Alcohol On Oral Health

-If you are still wondering how alcohol affects your oral health?
-Alcohol is not only bad for your physical and mental health, but it is also bad for oral health, which is interconnected to drinking alcohol and gum disease.
+Excessive alcohol is not only bad for your physical health, but it is also dangerous for your oral health, too.

 Can Alcohol Cause Cavities

-Drinking alcohol increases the risk of cavities, but it depends on the quantity of alcohol intake and how often you drink it.
+Many alcoholic beverages, especially cocktails and alcopops, contain high levels of sugar that can erode tooth enamel, leading to cavities.
+Alcohol increases the risk of bacterial buildup, leading to cavities, but it depends on the quantity of alcohol and how often you consume it.

 Drinking Alcohol And Gum Disease

-Drinking alcohol in excess amounts can weaken a person’s immune system and impair your body’s ability to fight against infections, which leads to gum infections and gum disease.
+Heavy alcohol consumption weakens a person’s immune system and impairs the ability to fight against bacterial infections, which leads to gum infections.

 Does Alcohol Cause Dry Mouth

-How You Can Minimize Alcohol Effects On Oral Health
+How To Minimize Alcohol Effects On Oral Health

 According to the Centers for Disease Control and Prevention (CDC), moderate alcohol consumption for women is one drink per day, and for men, it is not to have more than two drinks in a day.